Safeguarding Policy

 • Actively supporting the Charity's safeguarding approach and the implementation of action plans

-• Attending all safeguarding committee meetings, whether in person or remotely, and follows through on any actions committed to and other relevant activities
+• Attending all safeguarding team meetings, whether in person or remotely, and follows through on any actions committed to and other relevant activities

-• Providing support, supervision and advice to any staff member, self-employed contractor, volunteer, child, young person or vulnerable adult with a safeguarding concern
+• Providing support, supervision and advice to any staff member, self-employed contractor, volunteer, or customer with a safeguarding concern

 • Ensuring the effective and consistent communication and embedding of safeguarding policies and practice within their region or operation